NerdyGamerB0i/NexusModsCustomSearchEngines/Entire Search URL Collection.md

 # NexusModsCustomSearchEngines
 Handy Chromium browser search engine URLs for Nexus Mods!

 If you don't know how to add custom search engines to your Chromium browser, see [this tutorial](https://imgur.com/gallery/e1tstEi) I threw together on Imgur

-## Note
-If you add `&BH=0` to the end of a search URL, it will sort the mods by downloads descending, however Nexus Mods is super script heavy, and I've omitted it from the search URL because sometimes it'll cause you to be redirected to a prior search result for some reason.

 ## List of Search URLs
 ###### Just CTRL-F to find the game you're looking for and right click whichever one you want to use and click *Copy link address*
 [.hack G.U Last Recode](https://nexusmods.com/hacklastrecode/search/?gsearch=%s&gsearchtype=mods&tab=mods)

 [20XX](https://nexusmods.com/20xx/search/?gsearch=%s&gsearchtype=mods&tab=mods)